puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 Other scenarios are supported in the same way.
 For example, the module's `puppet preview` command can help in various change management and refactoring scenarios.
 The baseline and preview environments can be any mix of future and current parser, allowing you to compare configurations even if you're not performing a migration to the Puppet 4 language.

-However, the `--migrate 3.8/4.0` option---which provides the specific migration checking that is the primary purpose of this module---can be used only when this module is used with a Puppet Enterprise <= 2015.2 version, **and** when the baseline environment uses current parser (Puppet 3) and the preview environment uses future parser (Puppet 4).
+However, the `--migrate 3.8/4.0` option---which provides the specific migration checking that is the primary purpose of this module---can be used only when this module is used with a Puppet FOSS version < 4.0.0 or Puppet Enterprise < 2015.2 version, **and** when the baseline environment uses current parser (Puppet 3) and the preview environment uses future parser (Puppet 4).
 When no preview environment is given, the baseline environment will instead be compiled twice and the future parser will be enforced during the second compilation.

 For a quick start guide on using this module to get ready to move from PE 3.8.1 to PE 2015.2, see [Preparing for Migration with catalog_preview][pe_migration] in the Puppet Enterprise docs.